 Warwickshire energy plan

-In 2015 Warwickshire County Council’s Cabinet approved the establishment of a Warwickshire Energy Plan (WEP).
+In 2015 Warwickshire County Council’s (WCC) Cabinet approved the establishment of a Warwickshire Energy Plan (WEP).

 This plan has three main policy areas:

-In January 2018, Cabinet authorised the Council to establish a collective fuel switching scheme to households (gas and electricity) across Warwickshire for a trial period of two years (2018/19).
+In January 2018, Cabinet authorised the council to establish a collective fuel switching scheme to households (gas and electricity) across Warwickshire.
+This was for a trial period of two years (2018/19).
 A review is to be carried out at the end of the first year to determine the future life of the scheme.
 The aim of the scheme is to take advantage of bulk purchasing to drive down tariffs and help address fuel poverty.